How to Open a Bank Account in Canada - Your Full Guide 2024

 Looking to open a bank account in Canada?
 Whether you've just landed in Canada or you're planning everything ahead of your arrival, opening a bank account in Canada can feel like a daunting process.

-If you’re moving to Canada long term you can start to open a bank account there with a traditional bank before you arrive, but you won’t always be able to get full account functionality until you land and visit a branch.
+If you’re moving to Canada long term you might have some options to kick off the process of opening a bank account before you arrive, but you won’t always be able to get full account functionality until you land and visit a branch.
 If you need to transact in CAD before you land, you may be better off with a flexible online option like Wise.

 This article will help you understand how to open an account before heading off - and when you arrive - including the documents you need, and the options available.